The U.K. housing market, long admired for its resilience and upward trajectory, now faces mounting questions about its stability.

 Many homeowners postponed their moving decisions in the latter half of last year as higher borrowing costs impacted house prices and buyer demand, dampening confidence.
 Nearly one-third of the homes currently for sale were also listed in 2023 but failed to find buyers.

-However, an anticipated drop in mortgage rates this year, coupled with rising sales volumes over the past six months, has improved market sentiment.
-Experts predict that the Bank of England may cut interest rates in the coming months, following a decrease in headline inflation to 2.3% in the 12 months to April 2024, down from 3.2% in the previous year.
+However, an anticipated drop in mortgage rates this year and rising sales volumes over the past six months have improved market sentiment.
+Experts predict that the Bank of England may cut interest rates in the coming months.
+This may follow a decrease in headline inflation to 2.3% from 12 months to April 2024.

 The number of house sales agreed has increased by 13% compared to this time last year, though it still lags behind the supply level, providing buyers with a broader selection of properties.
-This trend is expected to keep house price inflation in check.
+This trend may keep house price inflation in check.
 Zoopla’s latest index shows an annual house price deflation of 0.1%, indicating a slight price decline over the past year.

 Despite a 0.4% increase in house prices over the last quarter, quarterly growth has slowed in the past month.
 Zoopla anticipates that house price inflation will remain flat for the year.